miguelgargallo/faketerminal/README.md

 To emulate the terminal experience we can use libraries like xterm.js which can handle terminal emulation in web applications.

+The index.html file is the main file of a website, it's where the HTML code for the website is located.
+It starts with a doctype declaration, which is used to indicate that the document is an HTML document.
+Then it has a head section which includes the title of the website, a link to the styles.css file, a link to a Google font, and a meta tag for the viewport.
+The body section includes the structure of the website and includes a div with an id of "terminal" which contains the elements of the website such as the heading, output, prompt and input elements.
+The script src is also included at the bottom of the file linking the main.js file.

+The main.js file is a JavaScript file that is used to add interactivity to the website.
+It starts by grabbing elements from the DOM (Document Object Model) using the getElementById method, and adding an event listener to the input element that listens for the enter key.
+When the enter key is pressed, it calls the handleCommand function and passes the input value as an argument.
+The handleCommand function checks the command value and depending on the command, it updates the output element's innerHTML with the corresponding text.

+The styles.css file is a file that is used to style the website.
+It includes CSS code that styles the elements in the website such as the body, output, terminal, and input elements.
+It uses CSS selectors to target specific elements and apply styles to them.
+It also includes media queries which are used to change the styles of elements based on the screen size.

 ## Last Updates